 Here are some reasons why you will love making your own granola!

-- It's also good to hold back on the sweetness so that it gives a little more flexibility on serving, to sweeten depending on what it’s going with and who it’s going to (my children like a lot more sweetness than me!).
+- Healthy.
+It's also good to hold back on the sweetness so that it gives a little more flexibility on serving, to sweeten depending on what it’s going with and who it’s going to (my children like a lot more sweetness than me!).

 But it has buckwheat in it – is this granola really gluten-free?